How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 • Rentals beyond basics: That lounge area you want?
 Those specialty linens?
 Extra.

-• Transportation logistics: Shuttle buses, valet, parking permits - it adds up.
+• Transportation logistics: Shuttle buses, valet, and parking permits add up.

 • Permits: For that monument photo shoot or park ceremony.